lohengrin/RVemu/README.md

 # RVemu
-A RISC-V Emulator written in C++
+A "Simple" RISC-V Emulator written in C++

+WARNING: Work still in progress: Currently at Uart integration

 Based on https://book.rvemu.app/index.html

-Work still in progress: Currently at step 7 (Uart)

 Optionnal Debugging GUI in QT5: